justincfeng/squirrel.jl/docs/src/geodesics.md

 # Geodesic solver

-## Null Geodesics
+## Null Geodesics: Hamilton's equations

-Null geodesics in a spacetime geometry described by a metric ``g_{μν}`` are described by the Hamiltonian:
+Null geodesics in a spacetime geometry described by a metric ``g_{μν}`` may be described by the Hamiltonian:

 ```math
 H = \frac{1}{2} g^{μν} p_μ p_ν